Shark tooth: Non-functional teeth

 The teeth of plankton-feeders, such as the basking shark and whale shark, are greatly reduced and non-functional.
 These sharks filter feed on prey by opening their mouths to let tiny organisms get sucked into their mouths to feed without using their teeth at all, instead filtering the food when passing water through their gills.
 Basking sharks feed by swimming towards their prey with their mouth open and straining their food.
 Through this process the shark is able to successfully eat hundreds of pounds of zooplankton each day.
-Whale sharks feed by using rakers on their gill bars and strain them from their gill slits after sweeping krill and other prey into its mouth.
+Whale sharks feed by using rakers on their gill bars and strain them from their gill slits after sweeping krill and other prey into their mouths.

 Transitional teeth

 As one species evolves into another, its teeth may become difficult to classify, exhibiting characteristics of both species.
 (Example: teeth from Otodus auriculatus as it evolved into O. angustidens) are difficult to definitively identify as coming from either species.

 A commonly referred to transition is the evolution of Isurus hastalis, the extinct giant mako, into the great white shark, Carcharodon carcharias.
 There exist teeth that are believed to represent the transition between the two species.
 These teeth, from Carcharodon sp. are characterised by the wider, flatter crowns of the extinct giant mako.
-However, they also exhibit partial, fading serrations, which are more pronounced near the root, and disappear towards the tip of the tooth - serrations being found in great whites but not extinct giant makos.
+However, they also exhibit partial, fading serrations, which are more pronounced near the root, and disappear towards the tip of the tooth – serrations being found in great whites but not extinct giant makos.

-Special mention: megalodon teeth
+Special mention: Megalodon teeth

 Otodus megalodon teeth are the largest of any shark, extinct or living, and are among the most sought after types of shark teeth in the world.
 This shark lived during the late Oligocene epoch and Neogene period, about 28 to 1.5 million years ago, and ranged to a maximum length of 60 ft.
 The smallest teeth are only 1.2 cm in height, while the largest teeth are in excess of 17.7 cm.
 The smaller teeth ranging from 3 1/2" and 4 1/2" are more common finds, while teeth over 5", 6", and 7" are more rare.
 These teeth are in extremely high demand by collectors and private investors, and they can fetch steep prices according to their size and deterioration.
 The larger teeth can cost as much as 3,000 dollars.